 Signs of Nursing Home Abuse and What to Do

 If you place your elderly loved one in a nursing home, you fully expect them to be taken care of.
 There is a high level of trust involved.
 Unfortunately, many times this trust is taken for granted, and elderly nursing home patients are mistreated and abused.
 If you think someone you know is being abused at his or her nursing home, don’t wait to take action.
 You might want to speak to a legal team about your suspicions, or even give your loved one a cell phone from https://www.fanmisenior.com/cell-phones-for-seniors/ so they can call you if they need help.
-Luckily, there are lots of things you can do if you think your loved one is being abused.
+Luckily, there are lots of things you can do if you think your loved one is being abused, such as get in contact with an elder law attorney Denver CO area or similar to help you fight a case of mistreatment.
+Something that more and more people are doing these days.
 Keep reading for what to do if a loved one experiences nursing home abuse.

 Is My Loved One in a Nursing Home Being Abused?

 Various types of nursing home abuse could be occurring to your loved one ranging from emotional to physical.
 These are some of the signs that someone is being abused in his or her nursing home.

 Physical abuse is purposefully implementing physical force onto someone that can subsequently result in bodily injuries, pain and/or impairment.
 It is easier to pinpoint physical abuse, as one can look for bruises, scratches, marks, bumps, etc. The various ways an elderly person can be physically abused in a nursing home include, but are not limited to, the following:

 - Slapping the patient

 - Pinching the patient

 - Force-feeding the patient